whkim94/OS-Thread-Management-2/REPORT2.md

 5. close():
 6. alloc():
   1. we check inside blocks to see if there's enough space to allocate @size Bytes
-  2. if there is, then we return the address of (addr+index of free space found)
+  2. if there is, We add that space to the linked list, then we return the address of (addr+index of free space found)
 7. free():
-  1. we check if the address is in the list of allocated blocks
+  1. we check if the address is in the linked list of allocated blocks
     - if not, return -1
-    - if yes, clear the record in blocks and return 0
+    - if yes, clear bytes in blocks to make them available again and return 0